-As with all quinolones, disturbances in blood glucose, including both hypoglycaemia and hyperglycaemia have been reported, usually in diabetic patients receiving concomitant treatment with an oral hypoglycaemic agent (e.g., glibenclamide) or with insulin.
+As with all quinolones, disturbances in blood glucose, including both hypoglycaemia and hyperglycaemia have been reported, occurring more frequently in the elderly, usually in diabetic patients receiving concomitant treatment with an oral hypoglycaemic agent (e.g. glibenclamide) or with insulin.
 Cases of hypoglycaemic coma have been reported.
 In diabetic patients, careful monitoring of blood glucose is recommended (see section 4.8).